simplecov-ruby/simplecov/README.md

 Note that this only has to be invoked ONCE PER TEST SUITE, so even if you have 200 unit test files, specifying it in some_test.rb is enough.

+Last but not least **if multiple suites resolve to the same `command_name`** be aware that the coverage results **will clobber each other instead of being merged**.
+SimpleCov is smart enough to detect unique names for the most common setups, but if you have more than one test suite that doesn't follow a common pattern then you will want to manually ensure that each suite gets a unique `command_name`.

 [simplecov-html] prints the used test suites in the footer of the generated coverage report.

 ### Timeout for merge